|

 This file is read as a list of lists, equivalent to #alias = (('x1', 'c[s]'), ('x2', 'c[b]'), ('x3', 'y'));.
 The print prints out x1, x2, and x3 as 100, 200, and 300, respectively, even though the 'real' values are stored inside c[a], c[b], and y.

-In Gekko 3.0, series operations are handled more vector-like than in Gekko 2.x.
+In Gekko 3.x, series operations are handled in a vector-like fashion.
 This affects the use of lags in expressions with lagged dependent/endogenous variable:

 time 2021 2024; |